-Cameras are allowed in if booked in advance with a chargeable fee.
-Please see the DIY photography section below.
+Cameras are allowed, but there is a charge - see the DIY photography section below.

-Because the archives are kept in special strongrooms, you will need to consult our online catalogue or the indexes and catalogues in the searchroom to help you decide which records you would like to have brought out for you to see.
+Because the archives are kept in special strongrooms, you will need to consult our online catalogue or the indexes and catalogues in the searchroom.
+This will help you decide which records you would like to have brought out for you to see.

 Many documents, particularly those used frequently for family history research, are only available on microfilm or microfiche.
 This saves wear and tear on the original documents, and also allows access to microfilmed documents held elsewhere.

 We are unable to produce original documents (including maps) from the strongrooms between 12.15pm and 1.30pm.
 Documents are also not produced after 4.15pm on weekdays and 4.00pm on Saturdays.

 Copies of documents

 We offer a wide range of copying facilities, from basic photocopying to high definition scanning.
 Reproductions of, or extracts from, documents or photos must not be published without permission of the County Archivist.
 You must also acknowledge the owner of the document/photo and the Record Office.